 Ballots with ‘curable’ deficiencies will be counted if received by the county board of elections by no later than 5 p.m. on Thursday, November 12, 2020.

 Curable deficiencies include:

 - no voter signature,

 - no witness or assistant address,

 - and misplaced witness or assistant signature.

 The consent decree also makes legal a process known as “ballot harvesting”, where by a third party can return someone’s ballot for them.
 The decree makes the process legal and only requires person collecting the ballot to provide an address and phone number when they return the ballot.

 The consent decree is binding on North Carolina’s board of elections and its chairperson, Damon Circosta, who was appointed by Democrat Governor Roy Cooper.
-Cooper is up for is up for reelection this November.
+Cooper is up for reelection this November.